Overview

 Key Features

-• EAM Potentials: Uses Embedded Atom Method alloy potentials to accurately model metallic bonding and surface energies, which simple Lennard-Jones potentials fail to capture
+• EAM Potentials: Uses Embedded Atom Method alloy potentials to accurately model metallic bonding and surface energies, providing accuracy beyond simple Lennard-Jones potentials

 • Automated Analysis: Python pipeline (plot_energy.py, plot_xy.py) that parses raw thermodynamic logs and trajectory dumps to generate “health check” dashboards